sparkfun/Qwiic_Template_Py/README.md

 -------------------------
 There are two patterns of implementation for a package - a python module or a python package.

-To the end user a package or module looks the same, but the implementation within the repository is different.
+To the end-user a package or module looks the same, but the implementation within the repository is different.

 ### Module
 A python module is nothing more than a single file that makes up the overall implementaiton for the package.